Terminal-Wars/.github/profile/README.md

 ### sticky note(s) for anyone interested in helping:

-Most programs are done with Golang because there's usually no toolchain or extra libraries or required unless you specify them, and a version from March 2022 can still compile to the old kernel used.
+Most programs are done with Golang because there's usually no toolchain or extra libraries that are required unless you specify them (i.e. libpng or gtk), and a version from March 2022 can still compile to the old kernel used.
 That said, this version is **1.17**, and **1.18 will compile binaries that are incompatible with the TerminalWars kernel.
 You need Go 1.17 specifically, so please make sure you have a second (or main) Golang install at this version**